National Pharmacare (Plan NP)

 Overview

-Starting March 1, 2026, the National Pharmacare Plan (Plan NP) will provide 100% coverage of select diabetes medications, menopausal hormone therapy (MHT), and contraceptives for any B.C. resident enrolled in MSP.
+As of March 1, 2026, the National Pharmacare Plan (Plan NP) provides 100% coverage of select diabetes medications, menopausal hormone therapy (MHT), and contraceptives for any B.C. resident enrolled in MSP.
 The federal government contributes funding for national pharmacare.

-With the launch of Plan NP, the pricing of insulin as a PharmaCare benefit will be regulated under the Drug Price Regulation and subject to the Maximum Pricing Policy, and subject to the Full Payment Policy through an amendment to the Provider Regulation.
+With the launch of Plan NP, the pricing of insulin as a PharmaCare benefit is regulated under the Drug Price Regulation and subject to the Maximum Pricing Policy, and subject to the Full Payment Policy through an amendment to the Provider Regulation.

-Some benefits will be partially covered, subject to Low Cost Alternative (LCA) pricing.
+Some benefits are partially covered, subject to Low Cost Alternative (LCA) pricing.
 The public is being encouraged to ask their pharmacist or prescriber to adapt to or prescribe fully covered benefits.

 Full Payment Policy